 Running Commands in Docker Containers

 Docker Desktop is installed and you’ve verified all is well?
 Now what?
-To get started, one common task to perform in a Docker container is running commands.
+To get started with Docker on Windows, one common task to perform in a Docker container is running commands.
 Through the

 docker run command, you can send commands through the host (your Windows 10 PC) directly into a running container.